akarnokd/plan-b-terraform-mods/README.md

 ### Cheats

+- [Build Ice Extractors Anywhere](#build-ice-extractors-anywhere) - allows building Ice Extractors anywhere on the map, not just on ice.
 - [Demo Unlocker](#demo-unlocker) - removes the demo restriction of the game.
 - [Edit Ore Cells](#edit-ore-cells) - Place and remove ores from the surface.
 - [Endless Resources](#endless-resources) - all resource nodes being extracted will have a minimum amount and never run out.